 After strong expansion of its portfolio through M&A and investment activities over the last decade.
-Vonovia's Moody's-adjusted debt/ gross assets of around 49% as of the end of September 2023 (or based on company's IFRS reporting, 47.8% as of end of September 2023) appears elevated in the context of a high interest rate environment, straining property values and cost of funding.
+Vonovia's Moody's-adjusted debt/gross assets of around 49% as of the end of September 2023 (or based on company's IFRS reporting, 47.8% as of end of September 2023) appears elevated in the context of a high interest rate environment, straining property values and cost of funding.

 In response to this changed operating environment, Vonovia remains committed to reduce leverage through asset sales and by reducing discretionary cash outflows such as capital spending.
-The company identified in H2 2022 assets amounting to $\in$ 13 billion for potential disposal, with proceeds earmarked to reduce debt.
-In addition, the company contemplates joint ventures (JVs) for parts of its business.
-These portfolios include an expanded condominium sales business, a cluster of smaller or single multifamily houses, in addition to some block sales.
-Year-to-date September 2023, the company had signed $\in$ 3.7 billion disposals, of which $\in$ 1.7 billion proceeds were received, with the remainder to be received until year-end 2023 or early 2024.
-Proceeds are earmarked to repay debt.
-The granularity of Vonovia's portfolio offers some flexibility with respect to potential buyers, which, other than institutional investors, could include family offices, private equity funds and also municipal housing associations; evidenced by the disposal activity of the company as of the 9M 2023, which included CBRE, the City of Dresden, a family office in Dresden and Apollo as buyers
+The Baa1 rating with a stable outlook factors in our expectation of continued disposal progress.
+The granularity of Vonovia's portfolio offers some flexibility with respect to potential buyers, which, other than institutional investors, could include family offices, private equity funds and also municipal housing associations; evidenced by the disposal activity of the company as of the 9M 2023, which included CBRE, the City of Dresden, a family office in Dresden and long-term insurance money managed by Apollo as buyers.